dagrz/aws_pwn/README.md

 ## To do

+* Add passwords to users for persistence
 * Dump stack resources
 * Validate mfa
 * Add more calls to dump_account_data
 * Add more log disruption methods
 * Create a cloudtrail parsing script for grabbing goodies out of cloudtrail
 * Create an s3 bucket permission enumerator
-* Fix up persistence scripts to use arguments instead of constants inside the scripts
 * Create tool to grab aws credentials from common places on disk
 * Create cloning tool
-* Create silly privelege escalation tool that uses iam putpolicy etc
 * Create silly privelege escalation tool that uses passrole
 * Validate queues
 * Validate notification topics
-* Dump CF stack resources including deleted
+* Fix up persistence scripts to use arguments instead of constants inside the scripts